Enterprise-CMCS/managed-care-review/docs/technical-design/howto-migrations.md

 ## General Guidance
 - Prioritize testing in environments that have data similar to production.
 If you are testing on a review app, you should pre-populate data through using the deployed app as a user or via Cypress runs to have a diversity of test data available.
-- Run in all environments, in as close to a way as they run in CI.
+- Run in all deployed environments and validate for each environment.
 - Write migrations that can be tested repeatedly.
-Include logic to skip or handle data that has already been changed or doesn't need to be migrated, so that repeated runs of the lambda don't result in bad data.
+Include logic to skip or handle data that has already been changed or doesn't need to be migrated, so repeated runs of the lambda don't result in bad data.
-- Avoid making migrations directly dependent on a specific feature in progress being available in production.
+- Avoid making migrations directly dependent on a specific feature being available in production.

 ## Data Migrations
 Currently data migrations change existing records in the database.
 They are run as standalone lambdas that developers must manually trigger by environment.